egartley/beyond-origins/README.md

 See <a href="https://egartley.net/projects/beyond-origins/?via=githubreadme">https://egartley.net/projects/beyond-origins/</a>

-<span>* There may be some libraries used in the future for handling file read/write and JSON formatting</span>
+<span>* There may be some libraries used in the future for handling files and parsing JSON data within save files</span>